Mass General Department of Radiology Residency

 The MLT residents have several additional unique opportunities:

-- A personalized two-week health administration elective with Peter Slavin, MD, president of Massachusetts General Hospital.
-This elective consists of attending meetings with Dr. Slavin and other hospital leaders to gain first-hand experience in health care management within a complex organization.
+- A personalized two-week health administration elective with hospital leadership.
+This elective consists of attending meetings with hospital leaders to gain first-hand experience in health care management within a complex organization.

 - A radiology specific health administration elective with Dr. Brink.
 This elective offers additional hands on experience with management of a large academic radiology department.

 - Review Harvard Business School cases with faculty in small group settings with personalized feedback and instruction from leadership within the department.

 - Access to lectures and networking opportunities within the Mass General Brigham Centers of Expertise (COE), which provide multidisciplinary educational sessions related to medical education, global and humanitarian health, health policy and management and health care quality and patient safety.

 - During the fourth year, MLT residents can customize a six-month leadership project and work closely with thought leaders in health care to build dynamic and novel solutions to a wide variety of health care management challenges.